bormaxi8080/starred/README.md

 - [MegadodoPublications/exploits](https://github.com/MegadodoPublications/exploits) - Some of my public exploits
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [Ginsberg5150/Discord-and-Telegram-OSINT-references](https://github.com/Ginsberg5150/Discord-and-Telegram-OSINT-references) - Small repo for Telegram and Discord OSINT and research
+- [WebBreacher/obsidian-osint-templates](https://github.com/WebBreacher/obsidian-osint-templates) - These templates are suggestions of how the Obsidian notetaking tool can be used during an OSINT investigation.
+The example data in those files should allow you to make some connections (see what I did
 - [huntflow/api](https://github.com/huntflow/api) - Хантфлоу API
 - [qazbnm456/awesome-web-security](https://github.com/qazbnm456/awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 - [thehappydinoa/awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries